-Ransomware is usually spread through phishing emails that trick users into revealing login information, clicking a link or visiting a website that enable attackers to download ransomware.
-Cyber criminals may also exploit vulnerabilities in software or systems to gain unauthorized access to a network and to download ransomware onto devices.
+Ransomware is usually spread through phishing emails that trick users into revealing login information, clicking a link, or visiting a website that enables attackers to download ransomware.
+Cybercriminals may also exploit vulnerabilities in software or systems to gain unauthorized access to a network and to download ransomware onto devices.

 How do anti-ransomware technologies work?

-Anti-ransomware solutions use a variety of means to detect and block ransomware attacks, and to minimize the damage of a successful attack.
+Anti-ransomware solutions use a variety of means to detect and block ransomware attacks and minimize the damage of a successful attack.

 What is anti-ransomware awareness training?